-Have a TV Night Together
+Have a TV or Movie Night Together

-Snap Some Pics
+Snap Some Pictures

 You already know we’re going to warn you about sending naughty photos—be careful—so something suggestive without showing too much skin is probably your best bet.
 Or, keep it G-rated by just sending your S.O. photos of things you’re doing (an innovative meal at a new restaurant, a snap of you and your friends on wine night).